AimadSADOUK/DataWarehouse_ETL_SQL_Project/README.md

 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.
+5. **Data Analysis & EDA**: Trying to undertansting our datase and trying to uncover Insights.
+6. **Data Visualization**: Creating and building a dashbord with Power BI.

 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
 - SQL Development